 1. Admire Famous Monuments on O’Connell Street

 When exploring Dublin on foot, you can’t avoid passing through O’Connell Street.
-Whether you look for a tourist office or a way to get to Ha’penny Bridge, this place seems to always get on your radar.
+Whether you look for a tourist office or a way to get to the Ha’penny Bridge, this place seems to always get on your radar.

 But once ended up here, don’t rush to do other things on your Dublin itinerary.
 Instead slow down and admire the monuments on O’Connell Street.
 The most famous of them is certainly the 150-meter tall Spire of Dublin.
-Moreover, O’Connell Street is home to statues of William Smith O’Brien, Sir John Grey, Jim Larkin, Daniel O’Connell, and a few others.
+Furthermore, O’Connell Street is home to statues of William Smith O’Brien, Sir John Grey, Jim Larkin, Daniel O’Connell, and a few others.

 2. Walk across Ha’penny Bridge